p0bs/DataKindR/README.md

 Here are the types of data and technique that DataKindR will provide:

-  - Constituency-level data in the UK (the `parlitools` package) but adding a join for short postcodes and demographic data
+  - Constituency-level data in the UK (the `parlitools` package, but adding a join for short postcodes and demographic data)
   - Country de-duplication and joining approaches (the `countrycode` package)
   - Summarising data (the `skimr` package)